 On the Cortex-M3, the SVC handler adds about 1 kbytes of code and requires between 75 and 125 CPU instructions to execute.
 So, any RTOS service invoked by non-privileged code will require more processing time than the same RTOS service called from privileged mode.

-Running code in non-privileged mode also prevents user code from disabling interrupts, thus reducing the chances of locking up the system.
+Running code in non-privileged mode also prevents user code from disabling interrupts, therefore reducing the chances of locking up the system.
 Of course, lockups are still possible if user code gets into an infinite loop, especially when that happens in a high-priority task or ISR.
-However, a lockup can be recovered (in this case, through the use of a watchdog).
+However, a lockup can be recovered (in this case, through the use of a Watchdog).

 As previously mentioned, the job of the MPU is to ensure that tasks within processes only access memory or peripheral devices that are assigned to them.
 But, what if these tasks attempt to access data outside of those regions?
-The answer is that the MPU triggers a CPU exception called the Memory Manage (MemManage) Fault.
+In that case, the MPU triggers a CPU exception called the Memory Manage (MemManage) Fault.

 What happens when a fault is detected greatly depends on the application and is probably one of the more difficult things to determine.
 Needless to say, these types of faults should be detected and corrected during development.
 However, one of the reasons for using the MPU is to protect against an invalid memory or peripheral access occuring in the field, either because of some corner case that was not caught during system verification or through unauthorized access.